This article is part of a larger series on Retail Management.

-Squarespace doesn’t offer a free plan, but its entry-level ecommerce plan is generally less expensive than most ecommerce platforms.
+Squarespace doesn’t offer a free plan, but its entry-level ecommerce plan generally is less expensive than most ecommerce platforms.
 Its monthly plans with ecommerce capabilities have the following fees:

-- Business ($26): Entry-level plan for ecommerce, unlimited products (physical and digital), 3% fee on transactions on top of payment processing fees
+- Business ($33): Entry-level plan for ecommerce, unlimited products (physical and digital), 3% fee on transactions on top of payment processing fees

-- Basic Commerce ($35): Same features as Business but without the extra 3% transaction fee, more advanced analytics
+- Basic Commerce ($36): Same features as Business but without the extra 3% transaction fee, more advanced analytics

-- Advanced Commerce ($54): Same features as Basic Commerce plus a United States Postal Service (USPS) shipping calculator, abandoned cart recovery, and the ability to sell subscriptions
+- Advanced Commerce ($65): Same features as Basic Commerce plus a United States Postal Service (USPS) shipping calculator, abandoned cart recovery, and the ability to sell subscriptions

-Do you want to know more about Squarespace?
-Read more in our in-depth Squarespace review and follow our guide on setting up a Squarespace ecommerce store.
+Follow our guide on setting up a Squarespace ecommerce store.

 IndieMade: Best Standalone Store for Syncing With Etsy